About the Jindal School of Management

 - Organizations, Strategy and International Management

-U.S. News & World Report (2013) ranks the school’s Full-Time MBA at No. 37 in the nation and tied for No. 16 among public university programs in the United States.
-In the same ranking, the publication places the Professional (Part-Time) MBA at No. 34 in the nation.
-Financial Times (2012) has ranked the Executive MBA program No. 21 overall among U.S.-based programs.
+U.S. News & World Report ranks the school’s Full-Time MBA program at No. 38 (tied) in the nation and tied for No. 16 among public university programs in the United States.
+In the same ranking, the publication places the Part-Time Professional MBA (PMBA) program at No. 20 in the nation and No. 13 (tied) among public university programs in the U.S. The school’s online graduate business programs ranked No. 2 in U.S. News & World Report’s 2017 Best Online Graduate Business Program rankings, and its online MBA program ranked No. 7 in U.S. News & World Report’s 2017 Best Online MBA Program rankings.
+Bloomberg Businessweek has ranked the Executive MBA program No. 14 among public U.S.–based university Executive MBA Programs and No. 38 overall.

 The Jindal School of Management’s mission is to meet the challenges of a rapidly changing, technology-driven, global society by partnering with the business community to: